Frozen vs Live Rodents: What Should I Feed My Snake?

 Living rodents have a much higher chance of carrying parasites that can sicken your snake.
 According to the Centers for Disease Control, they may also carry several zoonotic diseases that affect humans, like hantavirus, salmonella, monkeypox, rat-bite fever, and more.

-Many snake handlers prefer frozen prey because this process kills off and prevents the growth of some bacteria.
+Many snake handlers prefer frozen prey because this process kills some bacteria and prevents their growth.

 Still, whether frozen or live, always practice proper hygiene when handling them.
 Wear gloves, keep your hands away from your mouth/face, and thoroughly wash your hands before and after handling.